SLAM for Visually Impaired People: a Survey: Future opportunities

-\textbf{Long-term navigation}: The development of solutions that are effective over extended navigation periods is critical for autonomous navigation.
-These solutions must ensure accurate mapping and localization, even when the maps are updated over a longer navigation duration.
-To address this challenge, researchers can leverage the proposed solutions in robotics, such as that presented in \cite{deng2023long}, which introduces a novel long-term SLAM system with map prediction and dynamic removal, allowing wheelchair robots to maintain precise navigation capabilities over extended periods.
+To address this challenge, researchers can leverage solutions proposed in robotics, such as those presented in \cite{deng2023long}, which introduced a novel long-term SLAM system with map prediction and dynamic removal, thereby allowing wheelchair robots to maintain precise navigation capabilities over extended periods.

+Future research should focus on the development of robust algorithms for continuous map updates and maintenance, including strategies for handling environmental changes over time.
+These strategies are essential to ensure that the navigation system can maintain its accuracy and reliability over extended periods, even in the face of environmental changes.
+By continuously updating and refining the map, the system can provide visually impaired users with up-to-date and relevant information about their surroundings, enabling them to navigate safely and confidently.

-\textbf{Deep learning integration}: The integration of deep learning with SLAM algorithms is a prospect that deserves further attention.
-Deep learning offers a versatile approach to enhance various aspects of SLAM, from precise pose estimation in challenging conditions, such as featureless areas, to solving association problems, such as relocalization and loop-closure detection.
-Despite challenges, such as the need for large, accurately labeled datasets, the black-box nature of deep-learning models, and the computational intensity of SLAM systems, the association between deep learning and SLAM holds promise for advancing navigation solutions for the visually impaired, particularly in challenging scenarios.
+\textbf{Deep learning integration} The integration of deep learning with the SLAM algorithms for BVI navigation requires further investigation.
+Deep learning offers a versatile approach for enhancing various aspects of SLAM such as precise pose estimation under challenging conditions, relocalization, and loop-closure detection.
+This is important because deep learning can potentially improve the accuracy and robustness of SLAM in complex and dynamic environments, where traditional SLAM algorithms may struggle.
+For instance, deep learning can be used to improve feature detection and matching in low-light conditions or to predict and adapt to changes in the environment.
+Despite challenges, such as the need for large, accurately labeled datasets, the black-box nature of deep-learning models, and the computational intensity, the association between deep learning and SLAM holds promise for advancing navigation solutions for the visually impaired, particularly in challenging scenarios.
+The potential benefits of deep learning for SLAM are substantial, and overcoming these challenges could lead to significant advancements in assistive navigation technology.

-\textbf{Indoor and outdoor navigation integration}: Many of our survey participants expressed the need for navigation assistance in both indoor and outdoor environments, highlighting the need for navigation systems capable of seamless transitions between these two domains.
-However, most of the reviewed papers in our SLR primarily concentrated on indoor environments.
-Future research could address this challenge by developing hybrid SLAM solutions that offer a unified and consistent navigation experience, aligning with the need for seamless transitions.

-\textbf{Obstacle avoidance} Survey respondents emphasized the importance of receiving detailed information about obstacles and their nature.
-While some papers included in the SLR touched upon obstacle avoidance, the depth and accuracy of the obstacle information provided by SLAM systems may still be limited.
-Future research opportunities lie in enhancing the SLAM algorithms to provide context-aware obstacle information.
-Researchers can draw inspiration from approaches adopted in robotics and autonomous drones such as real-time metric-semantic SLAM, as demonstrated in \cite{rosinol2020kimera}.